JeGoi/armadillo2/README.md

 # armadillo2.0 and Docker
 armadillo2.0 proposed NGS programs that are running in Docker containers. \
 Docker needs to be installed and Docker Daemon need to run.
-Windows only, Docker information can to be setted and tested in Armadillo Preferences or with the Docker button (top right) \
+Windows only, Docker information can to be setted and tested in Armadillo Preferences or with the Docker button (top right of workflow framework) \
 It has been tested on:
 - ubuntu 14.04, 16.04 with Docker running in user session.
 (More instruciton on https://askubuntu.com/a/477554)
 - windows7 and lower with Docker Toolbox (More instruction on https://docs.docker.com/toolbox/toolbox_install_windows/)